Articles

 Not designed for lending libraries, no checkout system, no patron management, and really built for personal collections.

-Best for: Personal collections or tracking what games you own, not for lending to others.
+Best for personal collections or tracking what games you own, not for lending to others.

 Google Sheets

-The simplest option: make a spreadsheet.
+The simplest option: make a spreadsheet, with the limits a spreadsheet brings.

 Three columns: Game Name, Borrowed By, Date Due.